-We would like the definition to refer to the right or obligation per b), in a sense that the enforceable rights per a) "ensure" that the entity recovers no more or less than its revenue requirement.
-Referring to our answer to Question 6, we think that this type of right (which is the right to recover the revenue requirement as proposed in paragraph 4.72 of the DP) is the basis for the current discussion about accounting mismatches and for the lack in faithful representation of the financial performance of a rate-regulated entity.
+Referring to our answer to Question 6, we think that this type of right is the basis for the current discussion about accounting mismatches and for the lack in faithful representation of the financial performance of a rate-regulated entity.
 We do not see a general information mismatch for all rate-regulated activities.
-This is why we would like the definition and the scope of the new standard to focus on this specific item (true-up mechanism).
+This is why we would like the definition and the scope of the new standard to be focused on this specific item (true-up mechanism).